agileperception/shell_cmds/ReadMe.md

 - Lets use [clap](https://crates.io/crates/clap) for command-line-arguments, because it's more fun.
 - Lets make unit tests.
 Running tests is fun.
 - Anyone know what to do with a man page (the .1 files)?
 Do you just...use it as-is?
+- Better copy-n-paste the license from the original.
+Lawyer repellent.

 # FAQ